Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 Build regulatory and clinical partnerships early to create barriers to
 entry
+ Partner with them to use their licenses, infrastructure, or know-how to ensure compliance.
+#### . **Legal or Compliance Consultants**
+- These aren't formal partners like labs or pharmacies, but working with a **regulatory consultant**, FDA expert, or healthcare attorney ensures you're building a business that won't get shut down.
+- #### **Telehealth Providers (Licensed Physicians & Platforms)**- **Why it's regulatory:**
+-
+- #### **503A Compounding Pharmacies**
+**Why it's regulatory:** These pharmacies follow FDA and state board rules to compound personalized medications.

+#### **CLIA-Certified Labs**
+**Why it's regulatory:** CLIA (Clinical Laboratory Improvement Amendments) certification is federally required to run diagnostic lab tests in the U.S.

+- **My partnership:** I send the at-home test kits to a CLIA-certified lab to stay compliant with testing regulations.

+- **Your partnership:** By sourcing custom hormone treatments from them, you avoid violating pharmacy compounding laws.
+- Prescribing medication across state lines or diagnosing patients requires valid medical licenses and HIPAA-compliant platforms.
 By securing partnerships with 503A pharmacies, licensed telehealth
 providers, and CLIA-certified labs — and pursuing HIPAA-compliant
 infrastructure — KnowYou makes it harder for copycat brands to enter